CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 `@attr template-id`: (<i>String</i>) - Sets the data template to retrieve customer Profile in desired format.
 If not provided, this gets assigned to the associated templateId of the `journey-default-template` via an API call or selects the first provided template Id for your particular project.

-`@attr use-new-momentum-icons`: (<i>Boolean</i>) = false - Toggle on to leverage the new momentum design icons.
-This will determine which icon name notation you will use in your custom icon map json file.

 `@attr customer`: (<i>String</i>) - Customer ID used for Journey lookup. (<i>PS: This is an alternative to InteractionData.
 InteractionData always overrides customer attribute.
 If no customer is provided, then the widget UI provides an identity search input field.</i>)

 `@attr show-alias-icon`: (<i>Boolean</i>) = true - Enables the view of an alias icon that when clicked, shows a modal of all aliases of the current viewed identity.
 By default, this is enabled.